markusk/minibot/test/README.md

 ## battery.py
 Shows the battery voltage (in the shell).

+## beep.py
+Sends n beeps to a piezo buzzer.

 ## buttontest.py
 Checks almost any input GPIO for a LOW signal.